SegataLab/cmseq/README.md

                         fail (FQCFAIL) and duplicate (FDUP) are excluded.
 If unset ALL reads are considered (bedtools genomecov style).
-Default: unset --mincov              Only call the consensus on position with coverage higher than mincov
-  --sortindex           Sort and index the file
+Default: unset --sortindex           Sort and index the file
 ```